magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 ![](images/screens/v091/canary_force_rollback_2.png)

 ### Autoscale the services
-As the canary workflow rebalances traffic routing between the deployed services, the demands placed on each will change.
-The final step in our Vamp Runner recipe is to account for this by automatically scaling the services up and down.

-Click **Run** next to **Auto scaling** and Vamp will create a breed and workflow named `auto-scaling`.

-The autoscaling workflow reads routing distribution and rebalances the scales of the two Sava services accordingly.
+The final step in this Vamp Runner recipe deploys a workflow to automatically scale the services as their weights are rebalanced.
+Go ahead and run this step too - we will explain more about how Vamp manages autoscaling in a future tutorial.

 ## Clean up and move along
 You can set Vamp back to its initial (clean) state at any step in a recipe.
 Click the **Clean up** button on the right of the **Recipes** screen to remove all deployments, gateways, workflows and artifacts that have been created by the selected recipe.
 The status of each step will also be reset and you can start from the beginning again.